VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 ## Switching between Debug and DebugLocal Builds

-If you run the application after building using the Debug configuration and create some data and then re-build using the DebugLocal configuration you will see errors when you run the application.
+If you run the application after building using the Debug configuration, create some data, and then re-build using the DebugLocal configuration you will see errors when you run the application.
 This scenario is not supported.

 The problem arises because the two build configurations only share some data sources, so after the switch there are inconsistencies in the data.